Cisco vs Tailscale: The Cisco AnyConnect Alternative

 Use cases for Tailscale

 Additionally, Tailscale makes it easy to establish ad-hoc connectivity on demand.
 For example, you can use Tailscale to share out a development server securely within your company, or make certain servers or SaaS services available to partners.
+This makes Tailscale a great alternative to Cisco VPN solutions.

-Tailscale and Cisco Secure Client features compared
+Tailscale vs Cisco AnyConnect features compared

 The infrastructure required to support Cisco VPNs is extensive.
 It generally requires hiring someone who’s certified in Cisco products to install, configure user and device access, and maintain.
 The necessary VPN headend can be an ASA firewall, a Cisco IOS router with VPN, or Cisco’s newer Secure Firewall or Umbrella Secure Access.
 Setup involves defining IP address pools, authentication methods, access rules, and installing SSL certificates on the server.